dxl495/431-2020/classes/class24/README.md

     - Dr. Love will address Piazza questions and emails on Monday 2020-11-23 and then not again regularly (although he'll check in when he can) until Monday 2020-11-30.
 9. All business regarding 431 will be concluded on 2020-12-14.
     - Dr. Love will be out of the office from 2020-12-15 through 2021-01-03, and will be less responsive in January to email than usual.
-    - 432 begins at the start of February, and all students successfully completing 431 with a grade of A or B will be cheerfully welcomed to 432.
+    - 432 begins at the start of February, and all students successfully completing 431 with a grade of A or B will be cheerfully welcomed.

 ## What Should I Be Working On?